InfraCrawlers/EVAPA-Dashboard/README.md

-# Vulnerability Dashboard — Detailed Report
 # Vulnerability Dashboard

 This README documents the exact features implemented in this repository.
-It focuses on the code that is present in the workspace today (no imagined or removed features).
+It focuses on the code that is present in the workspace today.
 Use this as a developer-facing reference for running, extending, or handing off the dashboard.

 ---

-**What this repo implements (short)**
+**What this repo implements**
 - Single daily API fetch with a 24-hour cache to avoid repeated API calls.
 - Local history persisted in browser `localStorage` under the `vd:reports` key (30-day retention, 500-item cap).
 - Overview and Vulnerabilities pages with KPIs, charts, searchable pageable findings, CSV export, and print support.